 New heated tobacco kits will allow retailers to sell a smoke-free alternative unaffected by the ban on menthol cigarettes

-With two months left before the menthol cigarette ban comes into effect, a select group of retailers have been given exclusive access to the new IQOS Menthol Kit.
+With two months left before the menthol cigarette ban comes into effect, a select group of retailers (see video, above) have been given exclusive access to the new IQOS Menthol Kit.

 IQOS is neither a vape nor a cigarette.
 It is a new alternative to smoking that heats real tobacco rather than burning it.
 By using real tobacco instead of liquid, IQOS provides smokers with a real tobacco taste and satisfaction.
 The device also produces 95% less harmful chemicals compared to cigarettes1.

 Over half (51%) of menthol smokers said they would consider switching to IQOS when menthol cigarettes are no longer available2, while 80% of smokers who try IQOS for seven days switch completely from cigarettes3.